 We are located in the heart of Constable country in a large village which has a few shops, pubs and a post office, plus play groups, a primary and secondary school (up to year 11).
 Sixth forms are in Colchester and Ipswich, both about 10 miles distant.
 There are three trains an hour to London from Manningtree, a commuter town three miles away.
 Buses to Colchester, Ipswich and Hadleigh stop at our gate.
 A nearby trunk road (A12) links the village to major towns and cities in the region.

 Originally a manor, then a convent, an army barracks during the Second World War and latterly a Franciscan friary, Old Hall was purchased by the community in 1974.
 Legally we are known as Unit One Suffolk Housing Association (UOSHA).
 The building covers about two acres of ground and is divided into private and communal areas.
-Much of the interior has been altered and improved over the past 40 years.
+Much of the interior has been altered and improved since the community purchased it.
 Many facilities are shared – these include a large kitchen/dining area, sitting room, sewing room, ballroom, library, washrooms, showers and laundry room.
 There is also a separate cottage.
 Some of the many buildings have been converted into workspaces – these include a wood and metal workshop, a garage and a space for repairing bicycles.
 We also have a deconsecrated chapel and a lay chapel where we occasionally put on events.
 There is wheelchair access to most communal areas.
-A book describing the history of the building is available for £3.
-A book describing the history of the community is available for £5.

 We own 70 acres, which we try to farm organically.
 We have vegetable gardens, orchards, woodlands, soft fruit patches, and a large lawn and play area, plus pastures and arable farmland.
 We grow wheat for our own bread, oats and other crops for animal fodder.
 We have a flock of Lincoln Longwool sheep and dairy cows (Jerseys and Redpolls) which are milked by hand.
 We make our own butter, cheese and yoghurt.
 We are largely self-sufficient in meat and some vegetables, although we do buy in whole foods, fish and other foodstuffs.
 Some of us are vegetarian.
 We also have chickens, geese, bees, pigs and cats.
 In the past we have also had ponies, goats and turkeys.
 What livestock we have at any particular time depends on who is willing to manage them.